mosets/docs/what-is-new.md

 - Searching with empty keyword in mod_mt_search now brings you to All Listings page.
 - Minimum search characters' configuration is now visible.
 - Remove link in listing summary image when listing is pending for approval.
+- Approval e-mails for new & updated listing now contain links to the listing.